zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 ## Overview

 The actual capabilities that Zarf Packages provided are defined within named components.
 These components define what dependencies they have and a declarative definition of how they should be deployed.
 Each package can have as many components as the package creator wants but a package isn't anything without at least one component.
-Component actions documentations can be found [here](../5-component-actions.md).
+More documentation can be found [on the component actions docs page](../5-component-actions.md).

-Components can define a wide range of resources that it needs when the package it is a part of gets deployed.
-The schema for components is located under the `components` section of the [Schema Docs](../3-zarf-schema.md#components).
-The below documentation showcase some of the different types of resources that can be defined in a component.
+Components can define a wide range of resources that are needed when the package is deployed.
+The schema for components is located under the [`components` section of the package schema documentation](../3-zarf-schema.md#components).
+The below documentation showcases some of the different types of resources that can be defined in a component.

 ## Common Component Fields